rodekruis/helpful-information/README.md

 The web-app can be deployed as a static single-page-app or PWA.

 - Make sure the `.env`-configuration is prepared.
 See: [`.env.example`](.env.example)
-- To generate a folder(`www`) with all HTML, JS, JSON and SVG assets, run:
+- To generate a directory(`www`) with all HTML, JS, JSON and SVG assets, run:

       npm run build:production

-- This folder can be deployed to any hosting-solution (supporting HTTPS), using [the recommended server configuration](https://v13.angular.io/guide/deployment#server-configuration).
+- This directory can be deployed to any hosting-solution (supporting HTTPS), using [the recommended server configuration](https://v13.angular.io/guide/deployment#server-configuration).

 ### Using Azure Static Web Apps